Belgrave Edward Sutton Ninnis: Antarctica, 1911–1912

 As time went on during the expedition, Ninnis would come to view Mertz as an older brother figure.
 Charles Laseron, the expedition's taxidermist, would write years later:

 Ninnis was in the 36-man party who set sail from Hobart on 2 December 1911.
 A base was built at Macquarie Island and a small party of five men were deployed to man a radio relay station and to conduct research.
 Ninnis landed in Antarctica with the main party Commonwealth Bay on 8 January 1912, and established the Main Base.
-The summer was spent building a hut at Cape Denison for the 18 man Adelie Land base party to winter in.
+The summer was spent building a hut at Cape Denison for the 18-man Adélie Land base party to winter in.
 Ninnis and Mertz continued their jobs caring for the dogs once the hut was established.
 Both of the men would also be on a rotated schedule taking turns as cook and watchmen, respectively.
 Ninnis, in a diary entry dated 4 August 1912, detailed how he, along with Mertz, helped design a new type of harness for the dogs and intended to complete an appendix about "details of this and our other harnesses and dog matters."
 Ninnis, however, would never manage to complete his appendix before his untimely death months later.
 Ninnis, in his final diary entry on 9 November 1912, stated that:

 Ninnis would eventually be selected to be a part of the three-man sledging team, the Far Eastern Party, together with Mawson and Mertz.
-The party left Cape Denison on 10 November 1912 to survey King George V Land.
+The party left Cape Denison on 10 November 1912 to survey George V Land.
 After three weeks of excellent progress the party was crossing the Ninnis Glacier, when Ninnis fell through a snow-covered crevasse.
 Mertz had skied over the crevasse lid, Mawson had been on his sled with his weight dispersed but Ninnis was jogging beside the second sled and his body weight is likely to have breached the lid.
 Six dogs, most of the party's rations, their tent and other essential supplies disappeared into a massive crevasse 480 km east of the main base.
 Mertz and Mawson spotted one dead and one injured dog on a ledge 46 m down but Ninnis was not seen again.
 After calling Ninnis' name for three hours at the edge of the crevasse, Mawson and Mertz held a short memorial service for Ninnis.
 Mawson, and in particular Mertz, were devastated at the loss.
 Mertz would write in his sledging diary:

 Without the extra food and supplies for the remaining men and dogs, the situation proved dire for both Mawson and Mertz.
 They had no choice but to retrace their journey back to Cape Denison.
 Mawson remarked in his diary: "9 hours after the accident, started back but terribly handicapped...
 May God help us."